 Netsafe provides incident support for all online safety challenges.
 Our service is entirely confidential, free and schools remain in control of decision making at all times.

-- Help with first steps including how to gather evidence.
+- Help with the first steps, including how to gather evidence

-- Information about the Harmful Digital Communications Act (2015) and other relevant legislation.
+- Information about the Harmful Digital Communications Act and other relevant legislation

-- Assistance to establish building proactive approaches to online safety and digital citizenship.
+- Assistance to establish proactive approaches to online safety and digital citizenship

 For more information about Netsafe’s services and how we can assist schools visit the Our Services page.